The Tudor Owls are our school council.

 Tudor School's chosen charities

-Last year the children were involved in the healthy packed lunch scheme which included several visits from the school nurse.
+The children have also been involved in a number of initiatives including the healthy packed lunch scheme which included several visits from the school nurse.
 Tudor owls shared their knowledge with class friends and parents on what a healthy packed lunch should look like.
 We also asked for more litter bins on the playground to ensure there was no excuse for our school grounds to be tidy.

-We are also part of the Woodfield School community initiative which involves children from multiple school councils coming together to discuss what amenities children have in their local area.
-It also allows both schools to have a lovely working relationship and for children to celebrate each others differences.
+We are also remain part of the Woodfield School community initiative which involves children from multiple school councils coming together to discuss what amenities children have in their local area.
+It also allows both schools to have a lovely working relationship and for children to celebrate what makes each and every child special.